zebscripts/AFK-Daily/README.md

 > I'm planning to make the installation a lot easier by letting the script install ADB for you.
 I'll make sure to update this README whenever that happens!

 1. **ADB**: The script relies on ADB to communicate with your device.
 So installing ADB is really a no-brainer.
 Here's a [link](https://www.xda-developers.com/install-adb-windows-macos-linux/) on how to do it.
 Please make sure to add it to your $PATH as well, here's [another link](https://lifehacker.com/the-easiest-way-to-install-androids-adb-and-fastboot-to-1586992378).
 2. **`.sh`:** In order to run the script, you'll need to be able to run/execute `.sh` files.
 This shouldn't be a problem in MacOS or Linux, *but Windows definitely needs extra software for that*.
-If you're on windows, there's many options available (a quick google search on "how to run sh scripts on windows" will help you), though I recommend installing [Git Bash](https://gitforwindows.org/), as its the easiest method in my opinion.
+If you're on windows, there are many options available (a quick google search on "how to run sh scripts on windows" will help you), though I recommend installing [Git Bash](https://gitforwindows.org/), as its the easiest method in my opinion.
 I'm also going to assume you installed Git Bash for the rest of the installation.

 <hr>